 Note about User Names: Whatever user names you’re used to on other forums, please pick one that is appropriate to this list.
 You may be “sexybaby” or “zombiebait” everywhere else, but here you need to have something that relates to you or to the topics that interest you on this site.
 In addition, your user name is part of your login, which means you have to type it exactly the same way, capitalizations, punctuation, and spaces included.
 So “H. R. Puffenstuff” might seem like a fun user name to use, but if you leave out a space or period or spell Puffenstuff “Puffinstuff,” you won’t get in, no matter how many times you swear at the computer.

-I also reserve the right to delete “User names” that are sheer nonsense.
-I’m sorry if this seems inconvenient, but imagine how inconvenient it is for me to spend an hour a day sorting through fake signups looking for clues that I might accidentally be deleting or ignoring a real person with bad judgment.
+I also reserve the right to delete applications with user names that are sheer gobbledygook I’m sorry if this seems inconvenient, but this describes the vast majority of fake signups.
 If you’re a real person with real interest in the hobbies we represent, pleased don’t ignore the tips on our sign-up sheets, or use a user name like asdfljafk or drowningkittens.

 If you attempted to sign up and you believe that your (legitimate) registration was removed accidentally, please use the contact page on this site to get in touch and we’ll get it sorted out.
 Of course, if you use the contact page to try to sell me fake Canadian pharmaceuticals, that will get deleted, too.